Dennis Nurkse

 Explorations in the Poetic Voice

 Contemporary poets face a dazzling range of stylistic options.
 This course is designed to give you a grounding in the practice of modern poetics and to encourage you to innovate.
-We’ll look at imagery, point of view, tone of voice, meter, pacing, the poetic line, and stanza form.
-We’ll examine the artistic thinking behind free verse, the sonnet, the ghazal, haiku, and postmodern experimental idioms.
-We’ll study foundational masters like Gwendolyn Brooks and Elizabeth Bishop, contemporaries like Yusuf Komunyakaa and Terrance Hayes, and writers from radically different cultures.
-We’ll explore The Vintage Book of African American Poetry and The Vintage Book of Contemporary World Poetry, prose poems, fables, and song lyrics.
-We’ll discuss how to read poetry as practitioners, how to see and hear what’s on the page.
-The strong consistent focus will be on students’ own poems.
-Class members will be encouraged to find their own paths; reading assignments will be mainly individual.
-The class will be part humanistic workshop, part artistic community, part critical inquiry.
+We’ll look at point of view, tone of voice, imagery, the poetic line, meter, and stanza form.
+We’ll examine the artistic thinking behind free verse, contemporary experimental idioms, the sonnet, the ghazal, and haiku.
+We’ll read widely—foundational masters like Elizabeth Bishop and Gwendolyn Brooks, contemporaries like Terrance Hayes and Yusuf Komunyakaa, and poets from radically different cultures.
+We’ll explore The Vintage Book of African American Poetry, The Penquin Anthology of 20th-Century American Poetry (Rita Dove), The Vintage Book of Contemporary World Poetry, The Penguin Book of the Sonnet, prose poems, fables, proverbs, and song lyrics.
+We’ll discuss how to read poetry as practitioners—how to see and hear what’s on the page.
+The strong, consistent focus will be on students’ own poems.
+Class members will be encouraged to find their own paths; reading assignments will often be individual.
+The class will be part humanistic workshop, part writing community, part critical inquiry.
 Expect to write freely and read voraciously.
+This course is open to anyone with a commitment to poetry.

 Faculty